mariolukas/HydraPlay/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Credits
-- Ryan Detzel ( For inspireing the project and his work on css and html on GitLab)
+- Ryan Detzel ( For inspiring the project and his work on css and html on GitLab)